giannilmbd/dynare/doc/manual/source/the-model-file.rst

     the exogenous variable (using an equal symbol, as in a regular :bck:`endval` blocks without the ``learnt_in`` option).
-But it is also possible to express the terminal condition as an addition to the value expected from the perspective of the previous previous period (using the ``+=`` operator), or as a multiplicative factor over that previously expected value (using the ``*=`` operator).
+But it is also possible to express the terminal condition as an addition to the value expected from the perspective of the previous period (using the ``+=`` operator), or as a multiplicative factor over that previously expected value (using the ``*=`` operator).